claytron/resume/index.rst

 Over my career, I have given many presentations to audiences large and small.
 Here are a few highlights:

+`Vim for Mere Mortals <https://github.com/claytron/vim-for-mortals-talk>`_
+    Teaching people at the VimIndy meetup how to get started with the venerable Vim text editor.

 `Exploring Code with Pry! <https://github.com/claytron/pry-talk>`_
     My first ruby talk!